wso2/docs-is/en/docs/setup/configuring-email-sending.md

     sending emails to confirm user registrations or notification for password reset WSO2 Identity Server.

-    Follow the steps provided by [Google](https://support.google.com/mail/answer/185833) to create an app specific password and use it for the SMTP configurations on the WSO2 Identity Server so that Google does not restrict the access.
+    Follow the steps provided by [Google](https://support.google.com/mail/answer/185833) to create an app-specific password and use it for the SMTP configurations on the WSO2 Identity Server so that Google does not restrict the access.